 The four observing modes of NIRSpec are:

-- 3-D imaging spectroscopy with the integral field unit (IFU)
+- Imaging spectroscopy with the Integral Field Unit (IFU)

 - High throughput bright object time-series (BOTS) spectroscopy with the NIRSpec wide aperture